 Indicate A Tale of Two Little Engines: Together they could!
 Say: Let's look through this story to find the characters we will need to do a dramatization.
 (Do this.)
+Discuss the story's setting.

-Children should determine that you need actors for the little red engine, the little blue engine, several cars with toys, a shiny new engine, and a grand old engine.
+The children should determine that you need actors for the little red engine, the little blue engine, several cars with toys, a shiny new engine, and a grand old engine.
 The remaining children will be the audience, and will help with the chants, "I think we can!
 I think we can!" and "I knew we could!
 I knew we could!"
 Practice the chants with the audience prior to the dramatization.

 Read the story as children dramatize.
-Children switch roles and repeat.
+Groups switch roles and repeat.